 This was our first adventure with Erv, who had recently moved in with Mom.
 The survival gear consisted of freeze-dried packages that all were very old and punctured, a 2-man pup tent and two sleeping bags.
 Great, except there were 3 of us.
 Also, there were no utensils, with the exception of Erv’s hunting knife.
 Laying together in the tent, we all laughed that none of us had the foresight to bring a book!
 We had nothing to read while waiting for our rescue.

 Luckily there were salmon to be caught in the nearby river, which is what we came for.
 We caught lots of beautiful delicious Sockeye Salmon while waiting to be rescued.
 Sockeye Salmon spawn in lakes.
-Half Moon Bay was picturesque, covered with purple Lupin and wild Sweet Peas.
+Johnstone Bay is a picturesque, covered with purple Lupin and wild Sweet Peas.
 The lake was a short walk from the beach.

 We were rescued, and a mechanic and new airplane propeller were flown in to save the plane.
 I always say the salmon we caught ourselves on average ended up costing about $500 a pound.
 This trip made it very easy to buy Erv Christmas presents for years to come, freeze-dried food, utensils and books.